This article is the eleventh in a series of biographies about members of the 32nd Station Hospital (and the last of four about the unit’s nurses).

 went overseas with an evacuation hospital, her unit landing in North Africa just behind the invasion troops.
 The hospital unit worked with the combat forces throughout the North African campaign then were transferred to Italy with the invasion forces.
 The British Hospital ship on which her unit was being transported to Italy was bombed and sunk by Axis planes just off the coast of Italy.
 Several British nurses lost their lives in the attack and sinking of the ship but all American nurses, including Lt.
 Zinn, were rescued by other ships in the area.

 Details about her military service are a little frustrating due to discrepancies in her records.
 The January 1, 1956 Official Army Register, has some information about her, though with a postwar service number (N2356).
 Major Neta Amelia Zinn was listed as a 2nd lieutenant as of January 8, 1943.
 She was promoted to captain on November 2, 1950 and major on December 24, 1952.
-On another page in the register, Major Zinn is listed as 83rd on Army Nurse Corps promotion list, with a start of service listed as June 19, 1933.
-Apparently, she in the reserves for ten years but not placed on active duty until a year into the war.
+On another page in the register, Major Zinn was listed as 83rd on Army Nurse Corps promotion list, with a start of service listed as June 19, 1933.
+Apparently, she was in the reserves for ten years but not placed on active duty until a year into the war.

 I also learned from another user on Ancestry.com that during the Korean War, Zinn served in the 8055th Mobile Army Surgical Hospital, the unit that was the basis for the book, film, and television series M*A*S*H. Indeed, A Defense Weapon Known to be of Value: Servicewomen of the Korean War Era a book by Linda Witt, Judith Bellafaire, Britta Granrud, and Mary Jo Binker, mentioned Zinn was one of the unit’s original “twelve nurses who had been working at Tokyo General Hospital” when hostilities broke out.
 The book states that she served as an anesthetist.